 Leave Feedback for each sale.
 Keep in mind that we calculate the Feedback score differently depending on whether the sales occurred in the same week.
 For Feedback purposes, we define a week as Monday through Sunday, Pacific Time.

 If the sales occurred in different weeks

-Each rating can affect the member's Feedback score by 1 point.
+Each rating can affect the Feedback score by 1 point.
 A positive rating raises a buyer or seller's Feedback score by 1 point.
 A negative rating lowers a seller's Feedback score by 1 point.

 If the sales occurred in the same week

 Sellers: We raise or lower the seller's Feedback score by a total of 1 point, based on the total number of positives and negatives.